rust-lang/book/src/ch06-01-defining-an-enum.md

 ```

 But if we used the different structs, which each have their own type, we
-wouldn't be able to as easily define a function that could take any of these
+wouldn’t be able to as easily define a function that could take any of these
-kinds of messages as we could with the `Message` enum defined above, which is a
+kinds of messages as we could with the `Message` enum defined in Listing 6-2,
-single type.
+which is a single type.

-One more similarity between enums and structs: just as we are able to define
+There is one more similarity between enums and structs: just as we’re able to
-methods on structs using `impl`, we are also able to define methods on enums.
+define methods on structs using `impl`, we’re also able to define methods on
-Here's a method, `call`, that we could define on our `Message` enum:
+enums.
+Here’s a method named `call` that we could define on our `Message` enum:

 ```rust
 # enum Message {